 by mouse LeftClick on the graphics

 view.
-Circles or lines can be supplied by their
+Arbitrary cycles or lines can be supplied by their

 equation coefficient through